 Thank you to everyone who has used the two contactless donation points that were installed in Broadmead in May 2017.

-To date you have donated £18,081, including £540 in September 2019.
-The money has helped ensure that an average of 1064 beds have been provided so that people do not have to sleep on the streets.
+To date you have helped to raise £21,801, including £314 in March 2020.
+It has ensured that an average of 1282 beds have been provided so that people do not have to sleep on the streets.
 This is an amazing achievement and a huge milestone.
 Thank you.